 Please note that you will need the latest version of Apple's QuickTime software to view the movies below.
 If you do not have the latest version click here to download it for free.

-Floods are common events in riparian ecosystems and this flood of the Verde River in December of 2004 was one of the most impressive that Tuzigoot has ever experienced.
-This video was shot from atop the bridge that crosses over the Verde on the way to the park.
-The Verde River is normally flows at a calm rate about around 70 cubic feet per second (CFS), but on this day it was 28,000cfs.
+Floods are common events in riparian ecosystems and this flood of Beaver Creek in December of 2004 was one of the most impressive that Montezuma Castle has ever experienced.
+The area shown in this video is the picnic area, which is usually 6-8 feet above the level of the creek, however in this flood it is 4-5 below the surface of the water.
 Interestingly enough, while floods like this certainly damage the park, they are necessary events that ensure the health of the riparian ecosystem that the park is set aside to protect.

 Quicktime Movie (4.83Mb)